samcartersmith/cds/packages/cds-migrator/README.md

 ## Writing Your Own Migrator Script

 There's quite a lot of boilerplate that goes into creating a generator.
-We've abstracted a lot of the `ts-morph` and NX generator logic into friendly helpers:
+We've abstracted a lot of the `ts-morph` and NX generator logic into friendly helpers called `createMigration` and `createJsxMigration`.
+Both functions need to be passed the NX `tree` instance in order to have read/write access to all the projects in an NX workspace.

-- `createJsxMigration`, that takes the `tree` of the NX project calls a callback for each JSX element within a `sourceFile` that meets a conditional passed to `filterSourceFiles`.
-- `parseSourceFiles`, takes the `tree` calls a callback over every `sourceFile` that meets a conditional passed to `filterSourceFiles`.

 ### Terminology